spilman6/courses/pages/version-control-essentials/creating-local-repos.md

     </div>
 </details>

+For this exercise, you will complete another commit on the `test-project` that we created in the previous videos.

-Continuing with our `test-project`, open the `index.html` file (if you closed it), and add a new paragraph of text under your name.
+Open the `index.html` file (if you closed it), and add a new paragraph of text under your name.
 I won't see this, so it can be something silly 🤪 or spicy 🔥.

 > [!TIP] Use the `<p> </p>` tags to create a new paragraph.